Planetary Health & Nature as Medicine

 Student Courses

-The Planetary Health and Medicine course is a 4-week part-time elective for fourth year medical students to study climate change and how it impacts policy, health equity, and social justice and engage in discussion on these topics.
+- Planetary Health Medical School Elective: The Planetary Health and Medicine course is a 4-week part-time elective for fourth year medical students to study climate change impact.

 Community Resources